-More and more console gamers have made the switch to a dedicated gaming monitor to pair with their Xbox One or PS4 to take advantage of what once were PC Gaming exclusive features.
-TV’s have the upper hand in terms of size and, depending on the technology, image quality.
+More and more console gamers have made the switch to a dedicated gaming monitor to pair with their Xbox One or PS4 to take advantage of what once were exclusive PC gaming features.
+TVs have the upper hand in terms of size and, depending on the technology, image quality.
 However, gamers have prioritized the fast, smooth, and responsive gaming experience that only monitors provide.
 Let us discuss three of the most significant differences between TVs and monitors for console gaming.

 This article explains the differences between TVs and monitors for gaming.
 You will find out why 4K monitor is a better choice for gaming.

-Another spec that is worth paying attention to is the response time.
-This time, measured in milliseconds, refers to how fast pixels on the display switch from one color to another.
-Faster response times result in better viewing experience during fast-paced scenes, while slower response times can result in ghosting or blurring of the image.
+Another spec that is worth paying attention to is response time.
+Also measured in milliseconds, it refers to how fast pixels on the display switch from one color to another.
+Faster response times result in better viewing experiences during fast-paced scenes, while slower response times can result in ghosting or blurring of the image.

-Response time relates closely to the type of panel technology used in displays: twisted nematic (TN), vertical alignment (VA) and in-plane switching (IPS).
+Response time relates closely to the type of panel technology used in displays: twisted nematic (TN), vertical alignment (VA), and in-plane switching (IPS).
 While you do not need to understand their technical differences, it is worth mentioning their pros and cons for gamers.
-TN panels tend to have the best response times trading off picture quality instead, while IPS are the opposite with great colors and viewing angles.
-VA panels offer the best of both worlds with excellent response times and color reproduction.
+TN panels tend to have the best response times while trading off picture quality.
+IPS panels are the opposite with great colors and viewing angles but slower response.
+VA panels offer the best of both worlds with good response times and color reproduction.

-Overall, modern TVs have much higher response times than monitors that might result in ghosting and worse picture quality.
-Casual gamers are happy with a response time of about 10 milliseconds, while competitive and professional gamers usually target for something closer to 1 millisecond.
+Overall, modern TVs have much higher response times than monitors, which might result in ghosting and worse picture quality.
+Casual gamers are happy with a response time of about 10 milliseconds, while competitive and professional gamers usually target something closer to 1 millisecond.
 Be sure to checkout the BenQ